What Tenants and Landlords Need to Know

 What should a tenant or landlord do when there is a dispute or problem?

 Tenants and landlords should discuss all concerns and try to work out the problem.
 If this doesn’t resolve the issue, contact Consumer Affairs to find out if mediation will work for you.
 If the dispute cannot be resolved through voluntary mediation, another option is arbitration, which is offered by the Fairfax County Tenant-Landlord Commission.

 The Commission is composed of ten members appointed by the Fairfax County Board of Supervisors.
 The Commission provides information to the public on tenant-landlord rights and responsibilities, recommends changes to tenant-landlord laws, represents the County’s interest before legislative, public and private bodies, and arbitrates tenant-landlord disputes.

-- The Commission meets on the third Thursday of every month at the Fairfax County Government Center.
-The meetings are open to the public and time is available for public comments.
-If you wish to attend a meeting, call Consumer Affairs at 703-222-8435, TTY 711.
+- The Commission meets the third Thursday in February, April, June, August, October and December, at 7:30 p.m. at the Fairfax County Government Center.
+Meetings are open to the public and time is available for public comment.

 Antonio E. Gomez